Lady Margaret Beaufort: Early years

 Even before the annulment of her first marriage, Henry VI chose Margaret as a bride for his half-brother, Edmund Tudor, 1st Earl of Richmond.
 This was likely to strengthen Edmund's claim to the throne should Henry be forced to designate Edmund his heir; the king was then without child or legitimate siblings.
 Edmund was the eldest son of the king's mother, Catherine of Valois, by Owen Tudor.

-At nine years old Margaret was required to assent formally to the marriage.
-Later she claimed she was divinely guided to do so.
+At nine years of age, Margaret was required to assent formally to the marriage.
+Later, she claimed she was divinely guided to do so.

-At age twelve Margaret married Edmund Tudor, twelve years her senior, on 1 November 1455.
-The Wars of the Roses had just broken out; Edmund, a Lancastrian, was taken prisoner by Yorkist forces less than a year later.
+At the age of 12, Margaret married Edmund Tudor, who was 12 years her senior, on 1 November 1455.
+The Wars of the Roses had just broken out.
+Edmund, a Lancastrian, was taken prisoner by Yorkist forces less than a year later.
 He died of the plague in captivity at Carmarthen on 3 November 1456, leaving a 13-year-old widow who was pregnant with their child.

 The Countess always respected the name and memory of Edmund as the father of her only child.
-In 1472, sixteen years after his death, Margaret specified in her will that she wanted to be buried alongside Edmund, even though she had enjoyed a long, stable and close marriage with her third husband, who had died in 1471.
+In 1472, 16 years after his death, Margaret specified in her will that she wanted to be buried alongside Edmund, even though she had enjoyed a long, stable and close marriage with her third husband, who had died in 1471.

 Motherhood

-While in the care of her brother-in-law Jasper Tudor, on 28 January 1457, the Countess gave birth to a son, Henry Tudor, at Pembroke Castle.
-She was thirteen years old at the time and not yet physically mature, so the birth was extremely difficult.
+While in the care of her brother-in-law Jasper Tudor, Earl of Pembroke, on 28 January 1457, the 13-year-old Margaret gave birth to a son, Henry Tudor, at Pembroke Castle.
+As she was not yet physically mature, the birth was extremely difficult.
 In a sermon delivered after her death, Margaret's confessor, John Fisher, deemed it a miracle that a baby could be born "of so little a personage".
 Her son's birth may have done permanent physical injury to Margaret; despite two later marriages, she never had another child.
 Years later, she enumerated a set of proper procedures concerning the delivery of potential heirs, perhaps informed by the difficulty of her own experience.